JustenC14/ThemeBot/README.md

 executes the `!replay <id>` command, the `<id>` corresponds to the `<id>` the song is provided when using the `!history` command.

+## Future Plans

+ThemeBot is still at its very early development stages.
+We have decided to take the bot in a direction more focused towards assisting people in running D&D campaigns through Discord.
+With that being said here is an unordered list of currently planned/discussed features we want to add once we finish our original functionality.
+* Information retrieval from [A D&D API](http://www.dnd5eapi.co/).
+Things like spells, enemies...
+* Automatic SMS/Facebook message sending to members of the D&D group reminding them of upcoming sessions
+* Dice rolling
+* Attack turn handling for the DM
+* Damage tracking for the DM
+* Automatic encounter generation based on provided information (difficulty, level, biome...)

+As we continue to think of features and make our friends test the bot, there is a high likely-hood we will come up with even more features we would like to add.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.